 Barnados Australia are given a secure space for storage of their Christmas donations in the months leading up to Christmas and the month following.

-Ultimo Public School utilises the oval for a number of sporting events including their sports carnival and annual fun run.
+Ultimo Public School utilised the oval for a number of sporting events including their annual fun run and sports carnivals.

-The Starlight Foundation was also granted free use of the oval for their "Kick For Kids" event.
-They will be holding the next one at Wentworth Park in October 2019.
+The Starlight Foundation was again granted free use of the oval for their "Kick For Kids" event.